kumar045/Multi_Labels_Classification/README.md

 # Multi_Labels_Classification
-- Used Django Rest Framework for creating API
+- Used Django Rest Framework for creating an API
 - Used Keras for developing a model
-- It Predicts more than one class label in a single image
+- It predicts more than one class label in a single image